shorebirdtech/website/src/pages/jobs.md

 you wanted to wear, are yours since you'd be the first person on the team not responsible for writing code.

-Our current focus for early 2025 is to grow revenues.
+Our current focus for early 2025 is to grow revenue.
 If you started tomorrow I'd ask you first to join me (or lead) 10+ customer calls and review our customer notes and (years of) Discord chat logs with customers and then we'd probably spend time brainstorming areas of most impact.
 My guess is that